 Reliable and affordable access to high speed internet networks, and the free flow of information are essential to a vibrant economy and to our lifestyles.
 Our businesses, schools, health care facilities, libraries, community centers, and our homes all rely on such access.
 As all Americans witnessed, the coronavirus amplified the digital divide between communities and schools across our country.
 Westchester County believes that all students should have access to affordable broadband access, regardless of where they live or where they attend school.
-We urge our delegation to support net neutrality, Congressional action to overturn the prior administration's FCC decision, and the reintroduction of 2019's Save the Internet Act to both chambers of Congress.
+We urge our delegation to support net neutrality and the necessary infrastructure to make the last mile connection for underserved homes and facilities.
+Additionally, we request Congressional action to overturn the prior administration's FCC decision, and the reintroduction of 2019's Save the Internet Act to both chambers of Congress.